optimagic-dev/optimagic/README.rst

 Estimagic is still in beta status and the API might still change.
 With version `0.2.0` we start to mark experimental functionality with warnings.
 Everything that does not throw such warnings will not change without notice.
-With version `0.3.0` we will support full estimation workflows (optimization, inference and sensitivity analysis) with stable APIs.
+With version `0.3.0` we will try to keep the API for full estimation workflows (optimization, inference and sensitivity analysis) more stable and use deprecation cycles for breaking changes.

 Roadmap
 =======